wordpressPHP/onwebchat/readme.txt

 onWebChat plugin for WordPress provides an easy way to integrate your WordPress website with our live chat system.

-Start right now! it only takes one minute, just activate the plugin and sign up on our service : www.onwebchat.com
+Start now! it only takes a minute, just activate the plugin and sign up for our service : www.onwebchat.com

-100% free plan available and now we offer Premium plan for free until 30/11/15!
+100% free plan available and now we are offering our Premium plan for free until 30/11/15!

 FEATURE LIST: